IsoNet-cryoET/IsoNet/tutorial/IsoNet_Tutorial_v1_2.md

 This step allows generating a *star* file from a folder containing only subtomogram files.
 The subtomogram files should be in mrc format, with extension of \".mrc\".
-The generated star file can be used as input for refine.
+The generated star file can be used as input for refinement.

-This step is not in the main workflow of IsoNet, but might be helpful if you already have subtomogram extracted, possibility through other softwares.
+This step is not in the main workflow of IsoNet, but might be helpful if you already have subtomograms extracted through other softwares.
 For example, if you are only interested in processing subtomograms of a particular protein, you can manually pick and extract them, then prepare star file with this command.
 We also recommend these